microcosm-cc/bluemonday/README.md

 		`<a onblur="alert(secret)" href="http://www.google.com">Google</a>`,
 	)

-	// Should print:
+	// Output:
 	// <a href="http://www.google.com">Google</a>
 	fmt.Println(html)
 }
 ```

 We ship two default policies, one is `bluemonday.StrictPolicy()` and can be thought of as equivalent to stripping all HTML elements and their attributes as it has nothing on it's whitelist.
+An example usage scenario would be blog post titles where HTML tags are not expected at all.

 The other is `bluemonday.UGCPolicy()` and allows a broad selection of HTML elements and attributes that are safe for user generated content.
-Note that this policy does *not* whitelist iframes, object, embed, styles, script, etc.
+Note that this policy does *not* whitelist iframes, object, embed, styles, script, etc. An example usage scenario would be blog post bodies where a variety of formatting is expected along with the potential for TABLEs and IMGs.

 ## Policy Building

 The essence of building a policy is to determine which HTML elements and attributes are considered safe for your scenario.
 OWASP provide an [XSS prevention cheat sheet](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) to help explain the risks, but essentially:

-1. Avoid anything other than plain HTML elements
+1. Avoid anything other than the standard HTML elements
-1. Avoid `script`, `style`, `iframe`, `object`, `embed`, `base` elements
+1. Avoid `script`, `style`, `iframe`, `object`, `embed`, `base` elements that allow code to be executed by the client or third party content to be included that can execute code
-1. Avoid anything other than plain HTML elements with simple values that you can match to a regexp
+1. Avoid anything other than plain HTML attributes with values matched to a regexp

+Basically, you should be able to describe what HTML is fine for your scenario.
+If you do not have confidence that you can describe your policy please consider using one of the shipped policies such as `bluemonday.UGCPolicy()`.

 To create a new policy: